json-api/json-api/_format/1.1/index.md

 Compound documents require "full linkage", meaning that every included resource **MUST** be identified by at least one [resource identifier object] in the same document.
-These resource identifier objects could either be primary data or represent resource linkage contained within primary or included resources.
+This resource identifier object could either be primary data or represent resource linkage contained within an accessible resource.
+A resource is accessible if it is included in the same document as primary data or if it is identified by a resource identifier object in primary data or represents resource linkage contained within an accessible resource.

 The only exception to the full linkage requirement is when relationship fields that would otherwise contain linkage data are excluded via [sparse fieldsets](#fetching-sparse-fieldsets).

-> Note: Full linkage ensures that included resources are related to either the primary data (which could be [resource objects] or [resource identifier objects][resource identifier object]) or to each other.
+> Note: Full linkage ensures that included resources are related (directly or indirectly) to the primary data (which could be [resource objects] or [resource identifier objects][resource identifier object]).

 A complete example document with multiple included relationships: